DEVSENSE/phptools-docs/docs/vs/Installation/activation.md

 ![Enter license key](imgs/activation-enter-key.png)

+In order to activate the product license with blocked Internet connection, please see [offline activation](offline-activation).

 ## Subscription Status

 To review the status of your maintenance subscription, go to `Help | PHP Tools for Visual Studio`.